eagle-io/docs/source/topics/account_settings/security/index.rst

 Roles
 ----------

-Roles are assigned when :ref:`Sharing a Workspace <node-configuration-workspace-security>` to restrict user and group access to certain feautres.
+Roles are assigned when :ref:`Sharing a Workspace <node-configuration-workspace-security>` to restrict user and group access to certain features.
 Create unlimited new roles, or change existing role permissions as needed.
 Removing a role that has been assigned will restrict associated users to *View only* access.